cmeadowstech/Website/README.md

 ### Azure Storage backend

-I also wanted to use Azure Storage to server my static files, which luckily was pretty straightforward to do with the [Azure Storage backend.](https://django-storages.readthedocs.io/en/latest/backends/azure.html)
+I also wanted to use Azure Storage to serve my static files, which luckily was pretty straightforward to set up with the [Azure Storage backend.](https://django-storages.readthedocs.io/en/latest/backends/azure.html)

 ```python
 AZURE_ACCOUNT_NAME = "<storage account name>"